LiamJCates/Programming-Notes/Soft Skills/Interviewing/EndOfInterviewQuestions.md

 people's past successes
 challenges in the department

-one question I really like is a culture question like tell me about a typical day in this position or I actually really like what's a typical work week like here
+culture questions
+"what's a typical work week like here?""

-because when you ask what the typical day every company the response will be:
+If you ask about a typical day every company's response will be:
-"well there's no such thing it's a typical day" but I digress
+"well there's no such thing it's a typical day"

-but you'll learn about what it's like to work there so it shows that you have interest in what they do but you're also getting information so you can see can I picture myself in this environment
+You'll learn about what it's like to work there so it shows that you have interest in what they do but you're also getting information so you can see can I picture myself in this environment

 ask questions that show that you are thinking of what it would take to be successful in this position: